MSc by Research Materials / Overview

 The MSc by Research degree comprises three taught 15-credit units, to be determined in collaboration with your supervisor based on your previous academic background and the proposed research project, and a substantial 135-credit research project.

 The Department encompasses an exceptional breadth of research and training in materials, from design and development, to performance and protection and management and marketing.
 Our multidisciplinary research activity covers broad, socially relevant materials themes that allow us to meet the needs of industry and society.

-Our research is organised into eight research themes, although research projects often involve researchers in other groups, departments and universities, as well as in industry.
+Our research is organised into eight research themes, although research projects often involve researchers in other groups, other departments, other universities and industry.
 See more about our research themes .

 A research degree from the Department and the University is held in the highest esteem and recognised worldwide.
 Many of our graduates work in the most prestigious institutions and organisations throughout the world.
 Much of the Department's research has a significant impact on society and commerce; such as the development of new welding techniques enabling more fuel-effecient jet engines, and a new class of high performance, low density magnesium alloys to improve performance and reduce fuel consumption in the aerospace and automotive industries.

 The Department provides first-class opportunities and facilities for our students to study specific subjects in-depth to a postgraduate research degree level.